15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 There are a set of common attributes that facilitate the creation of effective roadmaps

-• Succinct: they fit in one page.
+• Succinct: They fit in one page.

-• Updated: since people rely on the information to do their jobs!
+• Updated: Since people rely on the information to do their jobs!

-• Nouns and concepts that everyone understands: concepts are easy to grasp and clearly explain priorities, rationale, and the big picture.
+• Nouns and concepts that everyone understands: Concepts are easy to grasp and clearly explain priorities, rationale, and the big picture.

-• Clear priorities: clearly articulate priorities and explain the rationale behind them.
+• Clear priorities: Clearly articulate priorities and explain the rationale behind them.

-• Outcome/goal-based: clearly outlines goals and priorities.
+• Outcome/goal-based: Clearly outline goals and priorities.

 Some potential examples are as follows:

-• Outcome-based roadmap: Effective roadmaps clarify desired outcomes and offer a strategy for achieving them
+• Outcome-based roadmap: Effective roadmaps clarify desired outcomes and offer a strategy for achieving them.

 • Now/Next/Later roadmap: aligns team members on proposed investments, product initiatives and high level activity sequencing.
 It allows discussions on outcomes, uncertainty and capacity without getting bogged down in delivery specifics.